Slicer/SlicerLanguagePacks/README.md

 - Download latest translation
   - Option A: download automatically from [SlicerLanguageTranslations](https://github.com/Slicer/SlicerLanguageTranslations).
 This is the easiest way to get updated translation files, but these translations files are updated only once a day.
     - Select `Github` option in `Input translations` section.
-  - Option B: manual download from crowdin.
+  - Option B: manual download a language from crowdin.
 The manual download requires more steps, but it allows getting the very latest translations from crowdin immediately.
+    - Open [Slicer project in crowdin.com](https://crowdin.com/project/slicer) and open translation page of a language (for example, [French](https://crowdin.com/translate/slicer/11/en-fr))
+    - Hit `Ctrl-S` button (or click the menu button then choose `Download`).
+It will download .ts translation file into the web browser's download folder.
+    - Select `Crowdin .ts files folder` option in `Input translations` section.
+    - Set the download folder path in `Input folder` in `Input translations` section.
+    - Note: It is recommended to keep `Latest file only` option checked to only use the latest downloaded .ts file in that folder because the web browser typically does not replace previously downloaded files but just keeps adding files.
+By enabling this option, all older .ts files are ignored.
+  - Option C: manual download of all languages from crowdin - only available for project adminstrators.
+The manual download requires more steps, but it allows getting the very latest translations from crowdin immediately.
     - Open [Slicer project in crowdin.com](https://crowdin.com/project/slicer)
     - Click `Build & Download` button.
 It downloads a zip file within about a minute.
-    - Select `Crowdin` option in `Input translations` section.
+    - Select `Crowdin multi-language` option in `Input translations` section.
     - Set the zip file path in `Input zip file` in `Input translations` section.
 - Compile the translation files and install them into the application by clicking `Update translation files` button.
 - Click `Restart the application` button to start using the new translation files.